 words: Theodulph of Orleans (d.
 821); tr.
-John M. Neale (1818-66)

-music: melody Melchior Teschner (1584-1635) harm.
-William H. Monk (1823-89)

-Presider The Lord be with you.
+John M. Neale (1818-66) music: melody Melchior Teschner (1584-1635) harm.
+William H. Monk (1823-89) PresiderThe Lord be with you.AllAnd also with you.PresiderLet us pray.

-Presider Let us pray.

-THE COLLECT OF THE DAY (said by all)
+THE COLLECT OF THE DAY

-Almighty God, who hath sent thy Son, Jesus Christ, riding humbly on a donkey and proclaiming peace that all humankind should follow the example of his great humility: Mercifully grant that we may be instruments of your peace and guide us in the ministry of reconciliation, that we may both follow the example of his patience, and also be made partakers of his resurrection; through the same Jesus Christ our Lord, who liveth and reigneth with thee and the Holy Spirit, one God, for ever and ever.
+All Almighty God, who sent your Son, Jesus Christ, riding humbly on a donkey and proclaiming peace that all humankind should follow the example of his great humility.
+Mercifully grant that we may be instruments of your peace and guide us in the ministry of reconciliation, that we may both follow the example of his patience, and also be made partakers of his resurrection; through the same Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

 THE LITURGY OF THE WORD

 All are seated.

-THE LESSON: Philippians 2:5-11

-Let the same mind be in you that was in Christ Jesus, who, though he was in the form of God, did not regard equality with God as something to be exploited, but emptied himself, taking the form of a slave, being born in human likeness.

-And being found in human form, he humbled himself and became obedient to the point of death- even death on a cross.
+THE LESSON: Philippians 2:5-11 Let the same mind be in you that was in Christ Jesus, who, though he was in the form of God, did not regard equality with God as something to be exploited, but emptied himself, taking the form of a slave, being born in human likeness.
+And being found in human form, he humbled himself and became obedient to the point of death-even death on a cross.
 Therefore God also highly exalted him and gave him the name that is above every name, so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

-Lector The Word of the Lord.

-All Thanks be to God.
+LectorThe Word of the Lord.AllThanks be to God.

 The people remain seated.

-PSALM 118:1-2, 19-29 Confitemini Domino

-Plainsong

-Give thanks to the Lord, for he is good; his mercy endures for ever.
+PSALM 118:1-2, 19-29 Confitemini Domino Give thanks to the Lord, for he is good; his mercy endures for ever.
 Let Israel now proclaim, "His mercy endures for ever."
 Open for me the gates of righteousness; I will enter them; I will offer thanks to the Lord.
 "This is the gate of the Lord; he who is righteous may enter."
 I will give thanks to you, for you answered me and have become my salvation.
 The same stone which the builders rejected has become the chief cornerstone.
 This is the Lord's doing, and it is marvelous in our eyes.
 On this day the Lord has acted; we will rejoice and be glad in it.
 Hosannah, Lord, hosannah!
 Lord, send us now success.

-Blessed is he who comes in the name of the Lord; we bless you from the house of the Lord.
+Plainsong Blessed is he who comes in the name of the Lord; we bless you from the house of the Lord.

 God is the Lord; he has shined upon us; form a procession with branches up to the horns of the altar.
 "You are my God, and I will thank you; you are my God, and I will exalt you."
 Give thanks to the Lord, for he is good; his mercy endures for ever.
 The people stand as able and sing.

-GOSPEL ACCLAMATION

-The Acclamation is sung first by the Cantor, and then sung by all.
+GOSPEL ACCLAMATION The Acclamation is sung once by the choir and then once more by the choir and congregation.

-Verse: Christ became obedient to the point of death,

-even death on a cross.
+Verse: Christ became obedient to the point of death, even death on a cross.